TheGreyCore/LLM-based-researcher-search-engine/README.md

 # LLM-based Researcher Search Engine

+Project (E13) created by:
+- Dmitri Matetski
+- Hendrik Püss
+- Georg-Oliver Loorand

+## Preface

 This project is a search engine for researchers at the University of Tartu, utilizing large language models (LLMs) and embedding vectors to provide accurate and relevant search results.

+Our main objective is to create a tool that enables users to find key information quickly -- in this case, searching for researchers and studies from the University of Tartu.
+In a practical sense, the project can be scaled and transform to other fields with minimal changes in code.
+For example, hospital workers may find it useful to quickly access critical information that is normally stored in large databases.

 ## Features